SQL Tutorial Part 1: Introduction to SQL Databases and Basic Operations

 Exercise 2

-Create a database for a library system named LibraryDB
+Create a database for a library system named LibraryDB, and perform the following operations:

 Create a table inside the database to store book info (book_id, title, author, year_published).